Ma9lk/Portfolio/README.md

 In the folder "html_css_js" contains a part of extension for HR (parts that i made and changed), which, when open site with resumes (like LinkedIn) and viewing the candidate's resume, loading data into extension.
 From extension we can send tests.
 I made it in 2020 for friends.
 On terms: I am studying on a real project without pay.\
 In the video i show how it's work.
 I made styles, active buttons and inputs.
 Design is not mine.
 Data loading using the code that was written before me.\
-This is my way of learning html, css and js.
 I continue to learn a language for automated testing.